Finkregh/action-hugo-build-rsync/actions/hugo-build-rsync/README.md

 - variable `SSH_KNOWN_HOSTS` (if using below example)
 - secret `SSH_PRIVATE_KEY` (if using below example)

-## PR builds
+## PR builds and Branch builds

-PR builds behave differently from non-pr builds and use the `pr_` prefixed variables.
+PR builds and branch builds behave differently from main branch builds and use the `pr_` prefixed variables.

+### PR builds

 The domain/folders/etc. are combined from `pr_domain`, `pr_subdomain` and `-pr-{TheCurrentPRsID}`.

 Example:

 `pr_domain: development.example.com` and `pr_subdomain: prod-test` in a PR with the ID `1312` will run with [hugoBaseurl](gohugo.io/methods/site/baseurl/) = <http://prod-test-pr-1312.development.example.com> and rsync the files in `public/` to the directory `prod-test-pr-1312.development.example.com/`.

+### Branch builds

+Branch builds (pushes to non-default branches) work similarly to PR builds but use the branch name instead of PR number.
+Forward slashes (`/`) in branch names are replaced with underscores (`_`) for domain-safe naming.

+The domain/folders/etc. are combined from `pr_domain`, `pr_subdomain` and `-branch-{SanitizedBranchName}`.

+Example:

+`pr_domain: development.example.com` and `pr_subdomain: prod-test` with a branch named `feature/new-component` will run with [hugoBaseurl](gohugo.io/methods/site/baseurl/) = <http://prod-test-branch-feature_new-component.development.example.com> and rsync the files in `public/` to the directory `prod-test-branch-feature_new-component.development.example.com/`.

+**Note:** Branch builds do not create PR comments since there is no associated pull request.

 ## Server configuration